 When the boys first started bringing doves home, we researched "dove recipes" and tried various methods, including cooking the entire doves in a crockpot.

-As you could imagine, the doves were not meaty and the gamey flavor was hard to disguise.
+As you can imagine, the doves were not meaty and the gamey flavor was hard to disguise.
 A friend shared his dove recipe which included marinating the dove breasts in Italian dressing before wrapping them in bacon to be grilled.
-Here is a similar dove recipe, minus the jalapenos.

 Although this method of cooking the dove breasts was good, an even better way to prepare them was introduced to us by our friend, Pat.
 Breading and deep-frying the breasts was a game-changer and is now our favorite method of preparing dove breasts.